 No, he did not have a Rhyolite clearance.

 No, Phil Schneider was nothing more than a narcissistic liar and fabricator.

 But one thing Schneider succeeded was in staging his own “murder” as a last resort in order to relieve himself of physical pain and, at the same time, creating a legacy of immortal personality cult among many of the brainwashed, gullible folks who inhabit the world of Ufology.

-HERE IS A VERY INTERESTING COMMENT FROM HIS ONE-TIME ROOMMATE:
+HERE IS ANOTHER VERY INTERESTING COMMENT FROM HIS ONE-TIME ROOMMATE: